1stvamp/hippybot/README.rst

     hippybot -c path/to/your/config/file.conf

+Note: this won't daemonize the bot, to do this at present (although an inbuilt daemon mode **is on** the todo list) you'll need to backkground it either using the usual unix way (``hippybot -c configpath 2>&1 >> /var/logs/hippybot.log &``) or a daemonizer/event controller such as Canonical's ``upstart``.
+Another way is also to run the bot as normal within a ``screen`` session, if you do this I'd suggest using a util like ``tee`` to make sure a log file is still kept.

 You should see the bot join any channels listed in the config file.
 You can then target the bot with commands using the at-sign notation, e.g.::

     @botname rot13 hello world